Midii-11/obsidian_secure/README.md

 ObsidianSecure provides maximum security for storing credentials and confidential notes in Obsidian through complete vault encryption.

+## Community review & audit

+We welcome security researchers, auditors, and community members to review and improve ObsidianSecure.
+Please open issues or pull requests with constructive criticism, suggested fixes, or audit reports.
+For sensitive security disclosures, open a private issue labeled "security" or contact the maintainers directly — do not post secrets in public issues.

+⚠️⚠️⚠️
+This software uses industry-standard cryptography but has not undergone a professional security audit.
+Use at your own risk.

 ## Features

 - **Complete Encryption**: Encrypts both file contents and filenames/folder names